Contents

 The secondary market is where previously issued bonds are traded among investors.
 This market provides liquidity to bond investors, allowing them to buy and sell bonds after the initial issuance.
 Secondary markets can be:

-- Over-the-counter (OTC) market: A decentralized market where bonds are traded directly between buyers and sellers through brokers and dealers.
-The OTC market is primarily used for corporate and municipal bonds and government bonds with longer maturities.
+Over-the-counter (OTC) market: A decentralized market where bonds are traded directly between buyers and sellers through brokers and dealers.
+The OTC market primarily uses corporate, municipal, and government bonds with longer maturities.

 The secondary market allows investors to buy and sell bonds at prevailing market prices, providing flexibility and liquidity to their investments.
 It also helps establish fair market value for bonds and ensures that the market remains efficient.